OmniTracker: Unifying Object Tracking by Tracking-with-Detection

 \subsubsection{Video Instance Segmentation}

 Video instance segmentation (VIS) shares a common objective with MOTS, yet extends its scope to encompass a broader array of object categories and diverse open scenarios.
-We evaluate \system on YTVIS 2019~\cite{yang2019video}, which contains 2,238 training, 302 validation, and 343 test high-resolution video clips sourced from YouTube, encompassing a wide spectrum of real-world scenarios.
+We evaluate \system on YTVIS 2019~\cite{yang2019video}, which contains 2,238 training, 302 validation, and 343 high-resolution video clips sourced from YouTube, encompassing a wide spectrum of real-world scenarios.
 Since most existing unified tracking models cannot support the VIS task, we only compare \system with the VIS-specific models and UNINEXT~\cite{yan2023universal}.

 In Table~\ref{tab:vis}, we present a detailed quantitative assessment, employing standard metrics including Average Precision (AP), AP at IoU 0.50 (AP50), AP at IoU 0.75 (AP75), Average Recall at IoU 1 (AR1), and Average Recall at IoU 10 (AR10).
 Note that we reproduce IDOL-L~\cite{wu2022defense} using the officially released code and report both the reproduced results (IDOL-L$^{*}$) and the results in their paper (IDOL-L).
-We can see that \system outperforms the existing methods by a clear margin on all the metrics.
+Impressively, we can see that \system outperforms the existing methods, including UNINEXT-L-noObjPre, by a clear margin on all the metrics.
 These results show the remarkable capacity of \system to excel in the demanding domain of video instance segmentation, further substantiating its adaptability and proficiency across an extensive spectrum of tracking and segmentation tasks.